OmarAlraisi/aeolus/README.md

 <h6>Ancient Greek: Αἴολος, Aiolos - In Greek mythology, Aeolus the son of Hippotes, was the ruler of the winds.</h6>

-This is a proof-of-concept (PoC) implementation of unimog.
+This is a proof-of-concept (PoC) implementation of Unimog.

 ## Usage: